Cocoom/Cocoom.github.io/docs/guide/msteams-app/administration.md

 ## 🗞 Newsletter

-The "Newsletter" feature allows you to design a newsletter from your platform's publications and send it to all users.
+The "Newsletter" feature allows you to design a newsletter from your knowledge base's publications and send it to all users.

-📌 **Tip**: ask for the customization of your platform (see offer) to personalize the logos, colors and distribution addresses of your newsletter.
+📌 **Tip**: ask for the customization of your knowledge base (see offer) to personalize the logos, colors and distribution addresses of your newsletter.

 **Click on "create a newsletter" then fill in the fields of the form** :